Skip to main content

 Self-hosted live updates workflow

 Beginning in your CI/CD system, a web build is performed.
-The web build is packaged up into a live update bundle and signed with a private key using the Ionic Cloud CLI.
+The web build is packaged up into a live update bundle and signed with a private key using the Appflow CLI.
 Next, the live update is uploaded to your storage provider of choice.
 Then, the live update is registered with Appflow so it knows that a new live update is available.
 Various metadata is shared with Appflow such as the web URL of the live update.
-Finally, the live update can be deployed immediately if desired using the Ionic Cloud CLI.
+Finally, the live update can be deployed immediately if desired using the Appflow CLI.

 Customers can choose to deploy the live update at a later time using the Appflow web UI.
 Within Appflow, the same capabilities of the classic live update solution are available, including viewing the complete list of live updates, the ability to set native versioning restrictions, and even rollback to previous live updates.